mtlynch/mtlynch.io/content/posts/collect-debt/index.md

 {{<img src="20pct-on-all.png" alt="Kiss My Keto's published guidelines say they pay 20% commission on all products" hasBorder="true" caption="Kiss My Keto's published rates claimed a 20% commission on all products with no mention of exceptions." maxWidth="650px">}}

 Secondly, bread is Kiss My Keto's flagship product.
 If you visit their website, they showcase bread so prominently that you'd think they're a bread store.
-A hidden exception for bread would be like if [Zappos](https://www.zappos.com) advertised a commission on all their products and then later said, "Oh, but we didn't mean *shoes*".
+A hidden exception for bread would be like if [Zappos](https://www.zappos.com) advertised a commission on all their products and then later said, "Oh, but we didn't mean *shoes*."

 {{<img src="kmk-homepage.png" alt="Nini reports that Kiss My Keto pays no commission on sales of bread or during sitewide discounts" hasBorder="true" caption="Kiss My Keto's homepage features bread prominently." maxWidth="600px">}}